mraszyk/rc2sql/README.md

 $ ./run.sh
 ```

-The individual experiments are described in Section 5.
+The individual experiments are described in Section 4.2.7.
+We choose the first ten seeds for all experiments except the experiment INFINITE,
+where we choose the first five seeds that yield different queries
+even after renaming variables and permuting terms in atomic predicates,
+whose evaluation results are not too large,
+and that yield finite and infinite results
+for the two Data Golf strategies, respectively.
 After the script `run.sh` finishes,
 the results are contained in the files `exps_*.tex`
-used to plot Figure 6 and 7.
+used to plot Figure 4.5 and 4.6.

 A PDF with the evaluation results can be obtained by executing
 ```